 6. Take a Look in the Mirror

 If you’ve been overdoing it and you are serious about cutting back on your drinking, one powerful motivator is an honest look at yourself through the mirror of your good friends or loved ones.

 Choose 3 people to give you direct feedback on times and places where they think you had too much to drink and how your behavior appeared to them.
 Tell them you are trying to cut back and let them know they can ask you about how you are doing.
 It may make you uncomfortable but what personal improvement change doesn’t involve some short-term discomfort?

 What If You're Not Succeeding

-In my counseling experience, about half of the people who try to cut back can do it with the right motivation and a combination of good supports.
-The other half aren’t using the right supports, the right therapy, or simply don’t have the body makeup/ brain chemistry to accomplish a successful cut back.
+In my counseling experience, about half of the people who try to cut back can do it with the right motivation and a good support group.
+The other half aren’t using the right supports, the right therapy, or simply don’t have the body makeup/ brain chemistry to accomplish a successful cutback.
 Quitting altogether is especially important for those who have tried various supports, therapies, and interventions.
-Though seeming insane at first, is possible for anyone; and it can free one from the vicious trap of negative and destructive consequences of repeated over consumption.
+Though seeming insane at first, is possible for anyone; and it can free one from the vicious trap of negative and destructive consequences of repeated over-consumption.